 Overall Equipment Effectiveness (OEE)

-The OEE score indicates the percentage of time during which a machine is operating correctly, compared to its scheduled availability.
-Here is an in-depth guide to OEE for those who wish to learn more.
+OEE indicates the percentage of time during which a machine is operating correctly, compared to its scheduled availability.

-A key differentiator of an OEE calculation is that it only includes breakdowns and planned stoppages for setup or adjustment as impacting production performance.
+A key differentiator of OEE is that it only includes breakdowns and planned stoppages that impact production performance.
 It does not consider times when the machine is out of operation for other reasons, such as planned maintenance, management calling a stoppage for training, or workers holding a union meeting.